appercept/Delphi-WebMocks/README.md

 This project follows [Semantic Versioning](https://semver.org).

 ## License
-Copyright ©2019 Richard Hatherall <richard@appercept.com>
+Copyright ©2019-2020 Richard Hatherall <richard@appercept.com>

+WebMocks is distributed under the terms of the Apache License (Version 2.0).

 See [LICENSE](LICENSE) for details.